kaitbobait/web_project_4/README.md

 * (DONE) when a card is added, put to front of card section **3**
 * (DONE) add a "delete" icon to each card
-* make the "delete" button able to remove that card **4**
+* (DONE) make the "delete" button able to remove that card **4**
 * (DONE) each picture in cards - when clicked, the picture will popup
 * (DONE) when picture is popped up, when closed, should exit the popup